Khaliilegge019/khalo/README.md

 # khalo
-I have a pig cock
+I have a big cock